fuweid/embedshim/README.md

 ## Status

 The embedshim supports to run container in headless or with input.
 But it still works in progress, do not use in production.

-* [ ] Support Pause/Resume
 * [ ] Task Event(Create/Start/Exit/Delete/OOM) support

 ## Requirements